roman-milk/roman-milk.github.io/melanies-memoirs-a-married-slut.md

- ****** Melanie's Memoirs - A Married Slut 05 ****** byNonStopFunGuy© "No, baby!"
+===

+"No, baby!"
 I couldn't believe I was being so truthful to a total stranger, as I spread open my naked body under his to prepare to be fucked.
 "I need BIG dicks -- fuck me with that big, hot dick of yours!"

  Pressing the swollen head of his cock against my wet vagina, my new lover sneered with delight.
 "Fuckin' shame, you're so fuckin' gorgeous and sexy, and your husband doesn't satisfy you -- here comes what you need, you slut!"